 - (c) Schedule III: Activities or transactions which shall be treated neither as a supply of goods nor a supply of services - 1.
-Services by employee to employer in the course/ relation to employment s - 2.
-Services by any court or Tribunal - 3.
+Services by employee to employer in the course/ relation to employment.
+Note that the phrase 'in relation to employment' does not grant immunity from all matters listed in the terms and conditions in the employment letter.
+Only those emoluments flowing from employer to employee for the services performed by employee are not treated as supply.
+Service by employer to employee are however not free from this incidence.
+Assertion made under income-tax in respect of payment 'as' salary will hold sway with regard to this exclusion from supply. - 2.
+Services by any Court or Tribunal - 3.
 Functions performed by the Members of Parliament, etc., duties by persons holding Constitutional office or duties performed in a body of the Government - 4.
 Services of funeral, burial, crematorium or mortuary, etc. - 5.
-Sale of land and sale of completed buildings - 6.
-Actionable claims (other than lottery, betting and gambling) - Supply of goods from a place in the non-taxable territory to another place in the non-taxable territory without such goods entering into India. - (a) Supply of warehoused goods to any person before clearance for home consumption; - (b) Supply of goods by the consignee to any other person, by endorsement of documents of title to the goods, after the goods have been dispatched from the port of origin located outside India but before clearance for home consumption.
-(As per CGST Amendment Act 2018)
+Sale of land and sale of completed buildings.
+Care must be taken NOT to assume every transaction involving immovable property is without this exclusion.
+Also 'sale' means 'absolute sale' and not sales via GPA or other instrument. - 6.
+Actionable claims (other than lottery, betting and gambling) - 7.
+Supply of goods from a place in the non-taxable territory to another place in the non-taxable territory without such goods entering into India. - (a) Supply of warehoused goods to any person before clearance for home consumption; - (b) Supply of goods by the consignee to any other person, by endorsement of documents of title to the goods, after the goods have been dispatched from the port of origin located outside India but before clearance for home consumption.